 2. Applying for a medical license with a criminal record in Colorado

-People applying to become a doctor in Colorado do not have to submit to fingerprints and background checks.
-Instead, they are required to self-report any criminal history they may have.
-Applicants may also need to submit court records and other materials to substantiate their claims.2
+If you are applying to become a doctor in Colorado, you do not have to submit to fingerprints and background checks.
+Instead, you are required to self-report any criminal history you may have.
+You may also need to submit court records and other materials to substantiate your claims.2

 Having a criminal conviction is not an automatic bar to getting a license.
-The CMB understands how hard it is to go through medical school and residency.
-They will not deny an otherwise-qualified doctor a license unless it believes the applicant’s criminal history outweighs his/her qualifications and poses a risk to patients and public safety.
+They will not deny an otherwise-qualified doctor a license unless they believe your criminal history outweighs your qualifications and poses a risk to patients and public safety.

-The important thing is for applicants not to lie to the CMB.
-The CMB could deny doctors a license just for being dishonest on the application.
-Doctors who have had their criminal record sealed or expunged should speak with an attorney first about whether they should reveal their record on the application.
-(Refer to our articles about Colorado record seals and Colorado record expungements.)
+The important thing is not to lie to the CMB.
+The CMB could deny you a license just for being dishonest on the application.
+If you have had your criminal record sealed or expunged, you should speak with an attorney first about whether you should reveal your record on the application.

 Colorado is one of only five U.S. states which operates under this “honor system” that relieves doctors from undergoing a criminal background check.3